fernphy/ftol_data/ftol_data_README.txt

 --------------------------------------------------------------------------------

-Title of Dataset: Fern Tree of Life (FTOL) and associated data
+Title of Dataset: Fern Tree of Life (FTOL) data

 Principal Investigator: Joel H. Nitta

-Department of Biological Sciences, Graduate School of Science, The University of Tokyo, 2-11-16 Yayoi, Bunkyo-ku, Tokyo 113-0032, Japan joelnitta@gmail.com
+Department of Integrated Biosciences, Graduate School of Frontier Sciences, The University of Tokyo, Chiba, Japan. joelnitta@gmail.com

 Associate or Co-investigators: Eric Schuettpelz, Santiago Ramírez-Barahona, Wataru Iwasaki

-Date of data collection: 1990 - 2021
+Date of data collection: 1990 - 2022

 Geographic location of data collection: Global

 Information about funding sources that supported the collection of the data:
-Funding provided in part by the Japan Society for the Promotion of Science (Kakenhi) Grant Number 16H06279 and the Smithsonian National Museum of Natural History Peter Buck Fellowship (JHN).
+Funding provided in part by the Japan Society for the Promotion of Science (Kakenhi) Grant numbers 16H06279, 22H04925, and 22K15171 and the Smithsonian National Museum of Natural History Peter Buck Fellowship (JHN).

 --------------------------------------------------------------------------------